 Propagating Indoor Plant Cuttings in Water

 You can easily propagate cuttings in water.
-However, you need to remember a couple of things.
 For instance, soft cuttings, the cuttings that you snip from the top of the plant grow well in water, however, hard cutting that you snip from the side stem or from branch propagates well in soil.
-Having said that you can still propagate hard stems in water.
-You can propagate houseplants like money plant, subber plant, snake plant, pathos, ZZ plant etc.
+You can propagate houseplants like money plants, rubber plants, snake plant, pathos, ZZ plant, etc.

 Dip the cutting in honey or cinnamon and dunk the cutting in water.
-Cinnamon and honey work as a rooting hormone.
+Cinnamon and honey work as rooting hormones.
 You can also buy rooting hormone from the market which works better than cinnamon or honey.

 Make sure the node is submerged well in water.
-You also have to top water in the container as it might evaporate or soaked by the plant.
-Also, make sure that you change water once a week.
-When you refill fresh water, plants will get more oxygen.
+You also have to top water in the container as it might evaporate or be soaked by the plant.
+Also, make sure that you change the water once a week.
+When you refill freshwater, plants will get more oxygen.

 Place the cutting in the area where it gets diffused light.
 Let the cutting remain in the water for 25-30 days for the roots to appear.
 The primary aim of propagating plants in water is to help the roots grow.
 Once roots grow, you can transplant the cutting in soil, or if you want you can continue to grow in water.
 However, if you are growing in water, you need to frequently change water.
 When you are transferring to the soil, make sure you continue to keep the soil moist.
 Your container should also have a drainage hole.
 While planting in the soil, you can snip excess roots.